 Furthermore, Israeli forces' crimes against media workers come to light in this report in the period of the latest Israeli offensive on the Gaza Strip, "Operation Pillar of Defense," (14 - 21 November 2012), while media workers worked professionally to cover the offensive.
 These attacks took place in spite of the protection extended to media workers under international law.
-The most serious of these attacks was the Israeli forces' killing of 4 media workers, as well as the targeting of a number of media offices in Gaza City, which resulted in wounding 14 of them.
+The most dangerous of these attacks was the Israeli forces' killing of 4 media workers, as well as the targeting of a number of media offices in Gaza City, which resulted in wounding 14 of them.

-During the reporting period, another significant aspect was the Israeli forces' attacks against media workers on duty covering peaceful demonstrations organized by dozens of Palestinian civilians and international solidarity activists protesting the confiscation of Palestinian land in the West Bank for the purposes of the construction of the annexation wall or expansion of Israeli settlements.
+During the reporting period, another significant aspect was the Israeli forces' attacks against media workers on duty covering peaceful demonstrations organized by dozens of Palestinian civilians and international solidarity activists protesting the confiscation of Palestinian land in the West Bank for the construction of the annexation wall or expansion of Israeli settlements.
 In many of the documented incidents, media workers sustained serious wounds.
-On the other hand, the number of violations committed in the Gaza Strip decreased for its particularity after the Israeli unilateral redeployment outside of it.
-Still, a number of violations were documented in the Gaza Strip (in previous reports) and were relevant to violent dispersal of peaceful demonstrations near the border fence or to the banning of media workers from travelling out of the Gaza Strip through the Israeli-controlled crossings.
+On the other hand, the number of violations committed in the Gaza Strip decreased for its particularity after the Israeli unilateral withdrawal from it.
+Still, a number of violations were documented in the Strip (in previous reports) and were relevant to